alexjustesen/filament-spatie-laravel-activitylog/README.md

 ## Usage

-This package will automatically register the `ActivityResource`.
+This package will automatically register the `ActivityResource` class specified in the configuration `resource.filament-resource`.
 You'll be able to see it when you visit your Filament admin panel.

+## Customising the ActivityResource

+You can swap out the `ActivityResource` used by publishing the configuration file and updating the `resource.filament-resource` value.
+Use this to create your own `ActivityResource` class and extend the original at `AlexJustesen\FilamentSpatieLaravelActivitylog\Resources\ActivityResource::class`.
+This will allow you to customise everything such as the views, table, form and permissions.

 ## Customising the group